abinit/abinit/doc/tutorial/tdepes.md

   * The lifetime/broadening of eigenenergies

-This lesson should take about 1 hour to be done.
+It should take about 1 hour.

-For the theory related to the temperature-dependent calculations, you can read the following papers: [[cite:Ponce2015]], [[cite:Ponce2014]] and [[cite:Ponce2014a]].
+For the theory related to the temperature-dependent calculations, please read the following papers: [[cite:Ponce2015]], [[cite:Ponce2014]] and [[cite:Ponce2014a]].

 There are two ways to compute the temperature dependence with Abinit: